Ruxanda/Data_Mining/README.md

 ## *NOTES:*

-   * notes and practice code for all the projects
+   * Notes and practice code for all the projects